 Tour of UGRR sites visited during the NEH Underground Railroad Workshops at Dickinson College

 The Complete Landmarks of the Underground Railroad Tour with 3D models (Google Earth File – large file)… Read the rest

 Google Earth Tour of the opening speeches and sites of the Lincoln-Douglas Debates in Illinois in 1858.

 The Lincoln-Douglas Debates (Microsoft Word Document)

 The Dickinson College Class of 1860, represented here in a Google Map, left the College just before the declaration of and start to the Civil War.
 By noting the birthplace and short biography of individual graduates of the Class of 1860, this map provides an important introduction to the manner with which graduates responded to the impending conflict and the inability to determine its duration or consequences.
 Members of the class hailed from both sides of the Mason-Dixon Line; eleven were born in Free States and thirteen in Slave States.
 Nonetheless, their individual lives after graduation and during the war differed in distinct ways irrespective of their birthplace.
 Those that did enlist in the military served, and in some cases perished, on both sides of the battlefield.
-Some, like Seth Hartman Yocum, took an active interest in the war and enlisted as a sergeant in Pennsylvania within a year of graduation.
-William … Read the rest
+Some, like Seth Hartman Yocum, took an active interest in the war and enlisted as a sergeant in Pennsylvania within a year … Read the rest

 Read the rest

 This section features virtual field trips, in which users create immersive experience with Google Earth by overlaying historic maps, structures, images and text, and several collections of three-dimensional models of historic structures.